 Cermaq Canada farmed Atlantic salmon grows in some of the wildest, cleanest waters on earth.
 The strong tides and West Coast climate are good for Cermaq Canada's Atlantic salmon, keeping them strong and healthy.
 This makes them some of the finest, best-quality fish you can find in the grocery store.
-"We produce exclusively head-on, gutted salmon that are always fresh," says Grant Warkentin, Communications Manager, Cermaq Canada in Campbell River, British Columbia.
+They produce exclusively head-on, gutted salmon that are always fresh from Cermaq Canada in Campbell River, British Columbia.

-"We produced Quality natural salmon."
 To produce the highest quality, natural salmon, Cermaq Canada has a strong focus on genetic integrity.
-"We choose fish that grow quickly and are best suited to our farming conditions to become the broodstock that will produce the next generation of our salmon.
-We keep close track of all our salmon's genetic roots, traceable by DNA."
-The beauty is, Cermaq Canada's proximity to the United States means that "it can take as little as 24 hours for our salmon to go from our farm to your plate."
+They choose fish that grow quickly and are best suited to the farming conditions to become the broodstock that will produce the next generation of salmon.
+They keep close track of all the salmon's genetic roots, traceable by DNA.
+The beauty is, Cermaq Canada's proximity to the United States means that it can take as little as 24 hours for the salmon to go from farm to your plate.

-"Our highly trained and skilled employees take responsibility for all aspects of life on the site, including feeding, measuring and weighing the fish, testing and reporting on water quality and sea lice counts, performing quality controls and administrative work.
-Underwater cameras give us information about how the salmon are feeding so we can adjust the feed to suit their appetite."
+Highly trained and skilled employees take responsibility for all aspects of life on the site, including feeding, measuring and weighing the fish, testing and reporting on water quality and sea lice counts, performing quality controls and administrative work.
+Underwater cameras give information about how the salmon are feeding so employees can adjust the feed to suit their appetite.

-More than half of Cermaq Canada's production takes place on Clayoquot Sound, in the territory of the Ahousaht First Nation, "with which we have a protocol agreement.
-Many of our farmers, who live and work on site, are members of the Ahousaht First Nation."
+More than half of Cermaq Canada's production takes place on Clayoquot Sound, in the territory of the Ahousaht First Nation, with which they have a protocol agreement.
+Many of the farmers, who live and work on site, are members of the Ahousaht First Nation.

 Cermaq Atlantic salmon are produced under Certification. as Cermaq Canada is certified under ISO 9001, ISO 14001, ISO 22000 and OHSAS 18001.
-Warkentin says, "We also hold certifications from OSSE, BAP (Best Aquaculture Practices), The Aboriginal Principles for Sustainable Aquaculture and ASC (Aquaculture Stewardship Alliance)."
+They also hold certifications from OSSE, BAP (Best Aquaculture Practices), The Aboriginal Principles for Sustainable Aquaculture and ASC (Aquaculture Stewardship Alliance).

 Learn more by watching 'From Egg to Plate' "How do we get the freshest, top-quality salmon to your plate?
 Find out in this video series produced at Cermaq Canada farms."